Suhail15/Fulfilment-Simulation/README.md

 ## Corrections and extensions

-The original coursework simulation measured completion at packing even though collection was another stage.
+The original simulation measured completion at packing even though collection was another stage.
 This version includes collection in total time and reports processing and courier waits separately.
 It also corrects service durations crossing observation boundaries, removes the broken alternative implementation, and replaces one-run batch estimates with independent replications and paired comparisons.

 The tests check repeatability, shared random inputs, event ordering, collection timing, utilisation bounds, boundary overlap, missing express groups, overloaded-system draining, and confidence interval calculations.